History, MA

 Comparative Twentieth-Century Genocides | ||

-Other courses as appropriate to field. | ||
+Other courses as approved by the director of graduate studies. | ||

 Total Credit Hours: | 30 |